Ellen Oliver – a Suffragette activist

 by Adrian Bean

-On the day she died, members reported seeing angels and cherubs flying in the sky around Mabel’s house in Albany Road, and unusual cloud formations-surely an indication that the Day of Revelation was close.
-She was buried in Foster Hill Road cemetery, in the section just below the chapel: the “posh” bit.
+On the day she died, members reported seeing angels and cherubs flying in the sky around Mabel’s house in Albany Road, and unusual cloud formations which they believed was an indication that the Day of Revelation was close.
+She was buried in Foster Hill Road cemetery, in the section just below the chapel – the “posh” bit.

 She was buried next to Mabel Barltrop’s aunt, Fanny Waldron.

 Grave Ref: F.320